ARitz-Cracker/pbkdf2-wasm/readme.md

 * `data` data to hash with.
 * `iterations` number of hashing iterations.
 * `paranoia` zero out the arguments and return data from internal heap.
 Defaults is true.

 ***

+## pbkdf2Instance.wipeInternalMemory()

+Zero out the previous arguments and return data from internal heap.
+The main purpose of this function is to give the option zero everything out after using the hashing functions consecutively while not clearing the data every single time.

+***